Mildred Pierce: Plot

-Having decided that the only course of action is to ask Veda to contribute some of her now considerable earnings to balance the books – and fearing that Wally might target her daughter's assets if they are exposed – Mildred goes to her room to confront her.
+Having decided that the only course of action is to ask Veda to contribute some of her considerable earnings to balance the books – and fearing that Wally might target her daughter's assets if they are exposed – Mildred goes to her room to confront her.
 There, she finds Veda in bed with Monty, her stepfather.
 Monty reproaches Mildred for using him to bring Veda back and for her attitude to him as a financial dependent of hers, while Veda affects boredom but joins in to chide Mildred for embarrassing her and taking glory in her success.
 Mildred snaps, brutally attacking and strangling Veda, who now appears incapable of singing and loses her contract.

 Weeks pass as Mildred moves to Reno, Nevada, to establish residency in order to get a speedy divorce from Monty.
 Bert visits her.
 Mildred ultimately is forced to resign from her company, leaving it to Ida, a former assistant.
 Mildred and Bert, upon the finalization of her divorce, remarry.
 Veda travels to Reno and apparently reconciles with Mildred, but several months later, Veda reveals that her voice has healed and announces that she is moving to New York City with Monty.
 The "reconciliation" (which had been accompanied by reporters and photographers) was designed to defuse the negative publicity resulting from their affair, and it emerges the apparent loss of her voice was a ploy so that she could renege on her existing contract and be free to take up a more lucrative one offered by another company.
 As Veda leaves the house, a broken Mildred, encouraged by Bert, eventually says "to hell" with her monstrous daughter, and the pair agree to get "stinko" (drunk).